-Code Title Credits Pre-Requisites GCNYC-0-46 Applied Project in Fashion Data for Sustainability 0 Engage with Fashion Data Practitioners

-Apply the skills and knowledge you have gained to an independent project guided Professor Natascha Radclyffe-Thomas.
-Choose a fashion business and measure, report, and make recommendations on sustainability and impact disclosures in line with the methodology of Fashion Revolution's Fashion Transparency Index (FTI).
-Students will provide both a report and a pre-recorded video presentation to their peers and a panel of experts as the final deliverable.

-GCNYC-0-15 Brand Marketing: Power and Responsibility 0 None

-Marketing is strongly influenced by cultural movements.
-The current, dominating conversation across every channel of culture is sustainability and marketers are constantly "exploiting" this phenomenon, engaging in green washing and "woke washing" through campaigns and activations.
-Given that, the marketplace is in need of a new framework that evaluates the authenticity of a marketing initiative.
-This course aims to teach how to sustainably market a brand (vs. marketing sustainable brands) using a framework specifically developed to test the level of sustainability of any given marketing initiative.
-In the course, participants will analyze and discuss the integrity of current and past communication campaigns, and be challenged to think and ask questions to ensure marketing is not only profit oriented but also ethical.

-GCNYC-4-01 Building 21st Century Resilience: The Role of Business Continuity, Crisis Management and Cyber-Risk 1 None Governance (Formally known as Business Continuity and Crisis Management) - None

-Are you and your business ready to adapt to rapid environmental, economic, social, technological and political challenges, safeguard people and assets, all the while maintaining profitable and impactful enterprise?
+Code Title Credits Pre-Requisites GCNYC-0-46 Applied Project in Fashion Data for Sustainability 0 Engage with Fashion Data Practitioners make recommendat knowledge you have gained to an independent project guided Professor Natascha Radclyffe-Thomas.
+Choose a fashion bu ions on sustainability and impact disclosures in line with the methodology of Fashion Revolution's Fashion Transparency pre-recorded video presentation to their peers and a panel of experts as the final deliverable.
+GCNYC-0-15 Brand Marketing: Power and Responsibility 0 None "exploiting" this phe that evaluates the au specifically develope y influenced by cultural movements.
+The current, dominating conversation across every channel of culture is sustainabilit nomenon, engaging in green washing and "woke washing" through campaigns and activations.
+Given that, the marketpla uthenticity of a marketing initiative.
+This course aims to teach how to sustainably market a brand (vs. marketing sustainab d to test the level of sustainability of any given marketing initiative.
+In the course, participants will analyze and discuss th paigns, and be challenged to think and ask questions to ensure marketing is not only profit oriented but also ethical. ice is in nee ble brands) ed of a new framework using a framework GCNYC-4-01 Building 21st Century Resilience: The Role of Business Continuity, Crisis Management and Cyber-Risk Governance (Formally known as Business Continuity and Crisis Management) 4 None Are you and your business ready to adapt to rapid environmental, economic, social, technological and political challenges, safeguard people and assets, all the while maintaining profitable and impactful enterprise?
 What does it mean to have a complete risk assessment and planning that would assure continuity of your business and its mission?
 Business resilience is a measure of your readiness for unexpected, any adversity that can test your enterprise to its limits.
 Against the backdrop of COVID-19 epidemic, the survival of businesses now more than ever depends on unity and empathy within the organization as well as a strong proactive and positive reaction to global issues of social justice and inclusion.
 In this course, students will construct a complete business resilience mapping, based on real-life case discussions and up-to-date examples of dealing with management of extreme risks with a particular emphasis on examples of companies successfully tackling current environmental and social issues.

-GCNYC-4-02 Business Strategy as an Instrument for Economic, Social and Environmental Sustainability (Formally known as 4 None Global Strategy - Challenges and Choices) 4 None
+GCNYC-4-02 Business Strategy as an Instrument for Economic, Social and Environmental Sustainability (Formally known as Global Strategy - Challenges and Choices) 4 None change and increasin with an emphasis on provide students with academic knowledge and analytical tools with which to discuss and practice strategic management ng concerns for economic, social and environmental sustainability.
+The course seeks to address the who, what, why, when generating sustainable growth across national boundaries.
+Students will develop the knowledge and skills required to ur e a firm on the issues organizations face, and the choices they must make, to develop strategies for sustainable growth. re and how of strategic decisions,

+GCNYC-3-37 Business Strategy For The Common Good (Formally known as Business Strategy as an Instrument for Economic, Social and Environmental Sustainability) 3 None